-Based on the data presented in Figs. 13-17, the main source of noise generation (i.e. the potential flowfield, or a combination of potential flowfield and viscous wake) can be identified from the quadrant into which a particular interaction tone falls (see more details in Section IV).
+Based on the data presented in Figs. 13-17, the main source of noise generation (i.e., the potential flow field, or a combination of potential flow field and viscous wake) can be identified from the quadrant into which a particular interaction tone falls (see more details in Sec.
+IV).
 A considerable advantage of the method apart from being able to identify and subsequently categorize frequency bins pertaining to the quadrants of interaction tones is that it is also capable of identifying the frequency bins of the beamforming maps for which the interaction tone noise is not dominant.
-Consequently, each of the measurement test cases presented in Figs. 13-17 are having different numbers of interaction tone quadrants identified.
+Consequently, each of the measurement test cases presented in Figs. 13-17 is having a different number of interaction tone quadrants identified.

 It can also be seen that peaks aside from the ones associated with interaction tones are also present in the spectra.
-These peaks are the result of additional kinds of tonal noise sources present in the data set, such as blade passing frequency noise and shaft order noise (see more details in^{12,24-26}).
-It can be concluded that the method has been correct in not identifying these frequency bins as interaction tone dominated.
+These peaks are the result of additional kinds of tonal noise sources present in the dataset, such as blade passing frequency noise and shaft order noise (see more details in Refs.
+12 and 24-26) It can be concluded that the method has been correct in not identifying these frequency bins as interaction tone dominated.

 The validation of the results has also been performed in order to provide evidence regarding the accuracy of the proposed automated analysis.
-Therefore, the five data sets have also been processed by manual sorting and categorization according to the method presented by Fenyvesi et al.12, and then it has been checked whether the results of the manual categorization agree with those of the automated method.
+Therefore, the five datasets have also been processed by manual sorting and categorization according to the method presented by Fenyvesi et al.,12 and then, it has been checked whether the results of the manual categorization agree with those of the automated method.
 It has been concluded that for the five measurement test cases investigated herein, a total of six deviations have been found.
-In the case of measurement test case STD_5598_DP all interaction tone frequency bins and their respective quadrants have been correctly identified.
-As for measurement test cases STD_6773 and STD_7487, while for measurement test cases STD_6773 and STD_7487,
+In the case of measurement test case STD_5598_DP, all interaction tone frequency bins and their respective quadrants have been correctly identified.